wp-plugins/wp-to-twitter/readme.txt

 == Upgrade Notice ==

-* 2.7.6 New WP Tweets PRO feature; bug fixes.
+* 2.8.0 - Removed category filtering.
+Existing category filters will still work, but are deprecated in favor of taxonomy filters in WP Tweets PRO.